00:00

 shadowfals

-I remember life in the '80s and '90s.
-It wasn't simpler times.
+I remember the '80s and '90s wreren't simpler times.
 Anyhow, I'm now mostly doing pixel art and illustrations.
-My goal for 2025 is to create a fantasy visual novel for ages 17+ (or only for me depending how the real world goes).
+Expect randomness.
+My 2025 goal is to create a fantasy visual novel or game for ages 17+ (or only for me with how the real world is developing).

 — he / they —